-York County, James City, and Williamsburg assistance programs.
+Assistance programs in York County, James City, and Williamsburg.

 There are resources around housing, free food, health care, Christmas gifts, and more in the Williamsburg and York County area.
 Find some of the churches that offer financial help, charities that can help with rent or utility bills, medical clinics, job programs, government assistance and other support services.
 The low income, poor, and elderly among others can get assistance.

 A number of additional financial resources and counseling services are available in the region, including James City.
 Foreclosure help or mortgage assistance is for struggling homeowners, or parents can get free back to school supplies.
 There are also various rental assistance programs available for tenants.